 The Sydney Departure controller assigns the aircraft a heading of 100 degrees magnetic and issues instructions to maintain FL200.
 A TRU is transmitted to update the Brisbane controller’s flight details.

 Melbourne transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.
-Brisbane accepts ATC responsibility by responding with an ACP.
+Brisbane accepts ATC responsibility by responding with an AOC.

 Example Coordination of amended clearances via TRU